The bikini body is absolutely achievable and it starts in the brain!

-It happens every year: spring.
-It’s around the corner and so is the reality that we will all be sitting scantily clad in bikinis, sundresses, crop tops, maillots, daisy dukes or whatever small articles of clothing we like to wear during the season that follows: summer.
+It happens every year: Spring.
+Summer is around the corner and so is the reality that we will all be sitting scantily clad in bikinis, sundresses, crop tops, maillots, daisy dukes or whatever small articles of clothing we like to wear during the warm months.

 As spring emerges, so do the group boot camps at local parks, the sightings of running clubs and their new recruits splashed about town, and the thought of a juice cleanse becomes a whole lot more commonplace.
 The scramble is on for tight tushes, lean midsections and toned arms.
 In the mirror, standing in our skivvies, we decide to put off taking that selfie, as we affirm to ourselves that 10 pounds put on during winter has to go.RELATED: RECOMMENDED PLANS FOR YOU

 There’s a problem though: the human condition is mainly suited to the path of least resistance and immediate gratification.

 In the same vein as the get rich quick scheme, we humans are always optimistic that this time that hot, crash celebrity diet or new exercise contraption is going to get us what we want.
 This time, there might be a new and innovative way of going about the attainment of the bikini body without so much hard work!

 This time though, is just like all the other times and we again realize there is no shortcut to a great body.
 With hard work comes discomfort.
 Life, work, money, relationships, all can cause enough discomfort.
 Do we really need to heap one more challenging thing like training for a hot bikini body onto the plate of life?